SrihithaReddy13/Fac_dash/README.md

 Thirs year Software Engineering project
 A simple easy to use Online faculty dashboard system for a college.
-Front end uses HTML, CSS, BootStrap, Javascript etc Back end is made using PHPMyAdmin,PHP and MySQL.
+Front end uses HTML, CSS, BootStrap, Javascript etc Back end is made using PHPMyAdmin, PHP and MySQL.
 The team followed Agile software development approach to develop this application.